 - UPSC IES Main exam will be conventional descriptive type consist of two papers from Engineering Discipline.
 Each paper will have 8 questions and need to attempt 5 questions.
 Each paper will be for 300 marks.

 - Personality Test will be held for 200 marks.

-UPSC ESE 2021 Prelim examination will be conducted on 5th January 2021 whereas the Main exam will be conducted on 28th June 2021.
-However, the date of the Personality Test is expected to take place in August-September 2021.
+UPSC ESE 2021 Prelim examination will be conducted on 18th July 2021 whereas the Main exam will be conducted on 10th October 2021.
+However, the date of the Personality Test is expected to take place in January 2022.

 UPSC ESE 2021 aspirants must be aware of exam pattern as it will help them in preparation and in all the stages of UPSC ESE exam 2021.
 UPSC ESE 2021 exam pattern includes the following.